Homosexuality in Star Trek

 Regardless whether someone like Rick Berman deliberately kept out everything gay or not, the bottom line is that Star Trek has done comparably little to create awareness for homosexuality.
 And since it is unlikely that a gay character will ever appear in a Star Trek movie, because it may be seen as distracting, gay Star Trek fans may have to wait a long time until the next series until they are eventually acknowledged on screen in an adequate fashion.

 I found many facts and quotes at Gay, Lesbian and Bisexual Star Trek.
 Thanks to Bond, James Bond for proofreading and additional suggestions.
 Thanks also to E. Gingras for calling my attention to a weakness in the "Stigma" AIDS allegory, to Mark Beckett who made me aware of a negligence in the otherwise good episode "The Outcast" and to Nick Stewart for correcting the semantics of "The Outcast".
+Special thanks to Manuel for the hints about DS9: "Chimera".

 Gay, Lesbian and Bisexual Star Trek